usaid-cs/yesterday-i-learned/random.md

+1. A [hostile bid](https://www.investopedia.com/terms/h/hostile-bid.asp) is a takeover bid that is similar to a [hostile takeover bid](https://www.investopedia.com/terms/h/hostile-takeover-bid.asp)?
+In a hostile bid, you [convince](https://www.investopedia.com/terms/t/tenderoffer.asp) the shareholders to sell you shares, even if management doesn't like it.
+1. [Throwing in *the* towel](https://idioms.thefreedictionary.com/throw+in+the+towel), from boxing, means to quit, give up, or stop trying.
+1. Secret gists are still publicly readable if the links are leaked.
+1. (Some) supercomputers are sold to [governments](https://en.wikipedia.org/wiki/Communications_Security_Establishment#Code_breaking_equipment) for code breaking.
+1. Present your strengths and weaknesses via short stories, in the "job hunting is 60% networking" that you have to do.
+1. You won't believe it.
+[Flirting](https://www.wikihow.com/Flirt) just means appearing interested in someone.
 1. Princess Zelda was based on [Zelda Fitzgerald](https://en.wikipedia.org/wiki/Zelda_Fitzgerald), a socialite in the 1900s.
 Like many socialites, she became crazy, got locked up in a hospital (for reasons?), and died when the hospital burned down.
 1. With no relation to each other, [both Java and JavaScript came out in 1995](https://en.wikipedia.org/wiki/JavaScript#JavaScript_and_Java).
 Java was made by a [James](https://en.wikipedia.org/wiki/James_Gosling), while JavaScript by a [Brendan](https://en.wikipedia.org/wiki/Brendan_Eich).
 1. The likelihood of a marriage lasting is [not linearly correlated to the number of sexual partners you had before](https://ifstudies.org/blog/counterintuitive-trends-in-the-link-between-premarital-sex-and-marital-stability/).
 Women who had three sexual partners are paradoxically less likely to get a divorce, compared to the women who had two.